cashapp/misk/docs/modules.md

 fail the request without much boilerplate.

-## misk-api
+### misk-api

-High level interfaces and data classes.
+High level interfaces and data classes which are implemented by both misk and wisp modules.
 This module is agnostic to implementation details.

-## misk-aws
+### misk-aws

 Integrate with Amazon Web Services, and includes packages to integrate with S3 and SQS.

-## misk-aws-dynamodb
+### misk-aws-dynamodb

 Integrate with AWS DynamoDb using AWS SDK for Java 1.x.
 It should be safe to install side-by-side with `misk-aws2-dynamodb` if you need to use features in both.

-## misk-aws-dynamodb-testing
+### misk-aws-dynamodb-testing

 Integrate with this package to write tests for code that interacts with DynamoDb.
 Exposes APIs via AWS SDK for Java 1.x.
 Use alongside with `misk-aws-dynamodb`.